Calvin Powell

 Calvin Powell is an American college football coach.
-He is the offensive line coach for Westminster College, a position he has held since 2025.
+He is the tight ends coach and fullbacks coach for Lincoln University, positions he has held since 2025.
 He was the head football coach for Maine Maritime Academy from 2023 to 2024.
 He was the first head coach for the program as it restarted following the program being shut down following the 2019 season.
-He also coached for Greenhill School, Northeastern Oklahoma A&M, Langston, St. Michael's Catholic Academy, Maritime, Temple, Texas Wesleyan, and Lyon.
+He also coached for Greenhill School, Northeastern Oklahoma A&M, Langston, St. Michael's Catholic Academy, Maritime, Temple, Texas Wesleyan, Lyon, and Westminster (MO).
 He played college football for Hampton and Southwestern (KS) as an offensive lineman.